 Non-communicable diseases (NCDs) represent an important global health challenge.
-An increasing trend of mortality and morbidity caused by this group of diseases is a burden for both, the population and the healthcare system.
+Increasing trend of mortality and morbidity caused by this group of diseases is a burden for both, population and healthcare system.
 Therefore, it is a hindering factor for global, social and economic development.